gofiber/fiber/binder/README.md

 ### Binding into the Struct

 Fiber supports binding into the struct with [gorilla/schema](https://github.com/gorilla/schema).
-Here's an example for it:
+Here's an example:

 ```go
 // Field names should start with an uppercase letter